-As disclosed in note 5 to the annual consolidated financial statements for the year ended December 31, 2012, \$6.0 million of the total purchase price attributable to the H.J.
+As disclosed in note 5 to the annual consolidated financial statements for the year ended December 31, 2011, \$6.0 million of the total purchase price attributable to the H.J.
 O'Connell, Limited ("O'Connell") acquisition was allocated to the value of the Backlog acquired, \$8.4 million was allocated to the value attributed to customer relationships and \$0.8 million of transaction costs was expensed in the period.
-In addition, \$0.9 million was allocated to the value of the Backlog acquired through the Nason acquisition in January of this year.
+In addition, \$0.9 million was allocated to the value of the Backlog acquired through the Nason acquisition in January 2013.
 For accounting purposes, these intangible assets are assumed to have finite useful lives and accordingly, the amounts are amortized and expensed to income over the expected useful life of the respective assets.
 Management believes this accounting principle implies that there is a decline in the value of the acquisitions to the Company immediately.
-Management believes that this principle is not consistent with the economics used by it to support the O'Connell and Nason acquisitions, as the earnings potential of the business is not diminished by the amortization of the intangible assets.
-Accordingly, adjusted net income excludes the noncash amortization expense associated with intangible assets, including the intangible asset amortization relating to the Rideau transaction completed in 2008.
-Adjusted net income also excludes transaction costs incurred in 2013 associated with the acquisition of Nason as such costs are non-recurring expenses undertaken to achieve increased long-term future earnings and cash flows, and are not associated with the income generating activities undertaken during the year.
+Management believes that this principle is not consistent with the economics used by it to support the O'Connell and Nason acquisitions, as the earnings potential of the business is not diminished by the amortization of the intangible assets, including the intangible asset amortization relating to the Rideau transaction completed in 2008.
+Adjusted net income also excludes transaction costs incurred in 2013 and 2012 relating to the acquisition of Nason as such costs are non-recurring expenses undertaken to achieve increased long-term future earnings and cash flows, and are not associated with the income-generating activities undertaken during the year.
 Management believes that the presentation of adjusted net income and adjusted net income per share provides useful information to shareholders and potential investors as it provides increased transparency and predictive value.
 Management uses adjusted net income to set targets, assess performance of the Company and set the Company's dividend payout rate.